icetea-labs/lovelock/README.md

 npm run deploy
 ```

+After deploying the new contract, change `PKEY` value in your `.env` with the `private key` exported from the command.

 Generate some seed data (optional):
 `npm run seed` then import the outputted private key for testing (use __Forgot Password__ screen to import).

 ### 4. Start the app